| SamplePCA {ClassDiscovery} | R Documentation |

 columns in the input by the number of principal components.

-Objects should be created using the SamplePCA
+Objects should be created using the SamplePCA function.
+In the

 simplest case, you simply pass in a data matrix and a logical vector,

-, assigning classes to the columns, and the constructor
+splitter, assigning classes to the columns, and the constructor

 performs principal components analysis on the column.
 The

-is ignored by the constructor and is simply saved to
+splitter is ignored by the constructor and is simply saved to

 be used by the plotting routines.
-If you omit the splitter
+If you omit the splitter,

 then no grouping structure is used in the plots.

-as a factor instead of a logical vector,
+If you pass splitter as a factor instead of a logical vector,

 then the plotting routine will distinguish all levels of the factor.